 Jessica Kinnison holds an MFA in fiction and travel writing from Chatham University in Pittsburgh where she taught creative writing in the Allegheny County Jail, as part of the Words Without Walls program.
 Her stories have appeared in Juked, Pif Magazine, Fiction Southeast, The Fourth River and The Southern Humanities Review, among others.
 Her story “Bone on Bone” was nominated for a Pushcart Prize in 2012.
 Her play “Baby” won the Southwest Theatre and Film Association Short Play Contest in 2008.
 Her nonfiction has appeared in The Jackson Free Press, The Clarion Ledger, and Art Voices Magazine, among others.
-She serves as Operations Manager at Project Lazarus, and teaches creative writing in the Project Lazarus Wellness University, at Orleans Parish Prison as part of the Humanities: Orleans Parish Education Project (H:OPE), and the Loyola University New Orleans Writing Workshop.
+She serves as Operations Manager at Project Lazarus, and teaches creative writing in the Project Lazarus Wellness University, at Orleans Parish Prison as part of the Humanities: Orleans Parish Education Project (H:OPE), and the New Orleans Writing Workshop.
 She is a producer and host of the Dogfish Reading Series in New Orleans, Louisiana

 Born in New Orleans, Ron Bechet holds a B.A. degree in Fine Arts from the University of New Orleans, and an M.F.A. in Painting and Drawing from the Yale School of Art, Yale University.
 Currently he is the Victor H. Labat Professor of Art at Xavier University, continuing a rigorous painting practice while exhibiting his work nationally and internationally.
 As an extremely active member of the New Orleans cultural community, Ron has served on numerous boards including the Studio in the Woods, Plessy & Ferguson Foundation, and Joan Mitchell Foundation, as well as the first director of Xavier Art Department’s Community Arts Partnership Program.